madhub/selflearning/software-architecture.md

 * Design tips for building scalable systems
   * Asynchronouse message based
   * Create stateless application or keeping state outside the application
+* [Service Connector Pattern](http://www.servicedesignpatterns.com/WebServiceInfrastructures/ServiceConnector).
+There are two types of Service Connectors.
+The first is the Service Proxy (a.k.a.
+Proxy).
+This type of connector is used with RPC APIs and Message APIs.
+The second type is the Service Gateway, which is commonly used with Resource APIs.
+Unlike service proxies, they usually aren't produced by code generation tools.
+    *